Erin’s Recipe Rundown

 • In a large mixing bowl, whisk together the gluten-free flour, sugar, baking powder and salt.

-• Stir in the mix-ins to the flour mixture until evenly distributed.
-In a separate bowl, whisk together the sour cream, egg and vanilla until combined.
+• In a separate bowl, whisk together the sour cream, egg and *vanilla until well-combined.

 • Using a rubber spatula, stir the sour cream mixture into the flour mixture until no dry bits of flour remain.
-Stir in the mix-ins.

 • Spread out a large piece of plastic wrap.
-Using wet hands, transfer the dough to the parchment paper.
+Using wet hands, transfer the dough to the plastic wrap.
 Clean and wet your hands again then pat the dough to form a 6-inch round that is 1-inch thick.
-Wrap the dough tightly in plastic and refrigerate for 30 minutes.
-(Do not refrigerate longer than 30 minutes.)

 Notes